jav-ed/phd_Thesis_Writing/3_Code/5_Layout/7_Appendix_Manag.typ

   // appenix equations numbering should be styled like: (A.1), (A.2);  (B.1), (B.2) and so
   show: eq_number_appendix

+  // init appendix
+  heading(level: 1, numbering: none, "Appendix", supplement: [Appendix])

+  // adapt counter for appendix sections
+  // to have the following sections start with A.1, A.2, and so on counter(heading).update(1)

   // -------------------------------- keep it ------------------------------- //
   body